apple/swift-llvm/docs/ProgrammersManual.rst

 behaviors of templates using a very limited form of virtual dispatch for type erasure inside its implementation.
-You can find examples of this technique in the ``PassManager.h`` system, and there is a more detailed introduction to it by Sean Parent in several of his talks and papers:
+You can find examples of this technique in the ``PassManager.h`` system, and there is a more detailed introduction to it by Sean Parent in several of their talks and papers:

 #. `Inheritance Is The Base Class of Evil
    <http://channel9.msdn.com/Events/GoingNative/2013/Inheritance-Is-The-Base-Class-of-Evil>`_